siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

     This allows events to be  **generated or dropped only during event arrival** and **altered** by adding one or more attributes to it.

-    This is implemented by extending  `org.wso2.siddhi.core.query.processor.stream.function.StreamFunctionProcessor`.
+    This is implemented by extending  `io.siddhi.core.query.processor.stream.function.StreamFunctionProcessor`.

     Example :